Applied and Public Sociology

 • Qualitative Methods

-Students must complete 9 credits in a concentration within the program (all students must have a concentration).
+Students have the option to complete 3 credits in a concentration within the program (all students must have a concentration).
+Concentration offerings include:

 Students can choose one of two capstone tracks: thesis or community research practicum.